-• CL&P Att.
+CL&P Att.
 F App.
 D Depreciation Rate Change (ER22-1548)

-On April 1, 2022, CL&P proposed changes to the transmission plant depreciation rate for the Norwalk Harbor-Northport underground transmission line set forth in CL&P's Appendix D to Attachment F of the ISO-NE OATT.
-CL&P stated that the proposed depreciation rate will reduce CL&P's revenue requirement by approximately \$215,199 annually.
-A July 1, 2022 effective was proposed.
-Comments on this filing were due on or before April 22, 2022; none were filed.
-This matter is pending before the FERC.
+On May 31, 2022, the FERC accepted CL&P's proposed changes to the transmission plant depreciation rate for the Norwalk Harbor-Northport underground transmission line set forth in CL&P's Appendix D to Attachment F of the ISO-NE OATT.
+CL&P stated that the depreciation rate will reduce CL&P's revenue requirement by approximately \$215,199 annually.
+The changes were accepted effective July 1, 2022, as proposed.
+Unless the May 31 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).